 (Shopify – eCommerce Platform)

-With Shopify, you can sell products in different ways using various sales channels.
-The Shopify eCommerce plugin for WordPress allows you to set up an online store on the Shopify platform, then connects you to your store, streamlining the process for adding and customizing ‘Buy Buttons’ by integrating the functionality into your WordPress admin.
+With Shopify, you can sell products in different ways through various sales channels.
+The Shopify e-Commerce plugin allows you to set up an online store on the Shopify platform, then connects you to your store, streamlining the process for adding and customizing ‘Buy Buttons’ by integrating the functionality into your WordPress admin.